 Skip to Content

-Puppy Blues: Dealing with the Regret
+Puppy Blues: How to Overcome the Feeling of Regret

 What Are the Puppy Blues?

-You may have heard the term puppy blues in the past, but not known what it meant.
+You may have heard the term puppy blues (also referred to as post-puppy depression) in the past, but not known what it meant.
 Or maybe you are feeling overwhelmed or regret and don’t understand why.
 The most common reason the puppy blues happen is when life with your puppy doesn’t turn out the way you thought it would.
-This can affect everyone differently.

 For me, I think I felt every one of those feelings in the first few weeks after bringing home Bella.